In Depth Baby Product Reviews Led by a Pediatrician

 Overall Quality

-The top-quality options in this review are the UPPAbaby Vista v2 and the UPPAbaby Cruz v2.
+The top-quality options in this review are the UPPAbaby Vista v3, Guava Roam, and the UPPAbaby Cruz v3.
 These strollers combine quality components and high-end materials with a fit and finish that stands out in the crowd.
-Products earn higher scores for quality if they have comfortable and durable fabric, pneumatic or foam-filled rubber tires, and sturdy frames with smooth finishes and little flex or rattle.

-The lowest-scoring option is the Baby Trend Expedition.
-Most of the low-scoring strollers have plastic wheels (not true of the Expedition), stationary handlebars, and a lot of flex with multiple, often visible, connection joints.
-However, the Baby Trend Expedition combines some nicer features like rubber pneumatic tires and larger wheels, which give it excellent maneuverability and the ability to run.
-It suffers from problems like a uselessly small canopy and the lowest weight capacity basket.
+The lowest-scoring option is the Mompush Wiz.
+Most low-scoring strollers have plastic wheels, stationary handlebars, and a lot of flex, with multiple, often visible, connection joints.
+The Baby Trend Expedition also performs poorly for quality, but it does combine some nicer features like rubber pneumatic tires and larger wheels, which give it excellent maneuverability and the ability to run.
+It suffers from problems such as a small, virtually useless canopy and a low weight capacity.

 Kid's Comfort

-Finding a stroller your child will ride in without complaint is a big deal.
+Finding a stroller your child will ride in without complaint is a big deal; finding one they can nap in uninterrupted is the dream.
 Not all strollers offer seating arrangements that allow for true comfort.

 Seat

-Several of the strollers in our lineup offer adjustable leg rests; some even adjust in length and angle, and almost all have some degree of reclining seat.
+Several of the strollers in this review offer adjustable leg rests; some even adjust in both length and angle, and almost all have some degree of recline.
 Finding a comfortable napping position can be important when keeping little ones happy.
 Both UPPAbaby traditional strollers have padded sling seats on an oval frame that allows for lay-flat recline, adjustable leg rests, and excellent canopy coverage.

 Sunshade

 A stroller's sunshade can vary in design, and we appreciate sunshades that provide ample coverage and sun protection through SPF or UV fabric, have peek-a-boo windows, and function well with a car seat.
 The best canopies in the group are on the Cybex Balios S Lux, and all of the UPPAbaby strollers.
 These are large sunshades with peek-a-boo windows with SPF 50+ ratings.
-They cover out and over the knee of most passengers and create a cozy pod-like environment for private napping.
-The worst is the Baby Trend Expedition, with a ridiculously small canopy that covers almost nothing and can only rotate to prevent direct sun.
+They cover out and over the knees of most passengers and create a cozy pod-like environment for private napping.
+Those on the BOB strollers, the Guava Roam, Nuna Mixx Next, and the Thule Urban Glide 3 are also impressive.
+The worst is the Baby Trend Expedition, with a ridiculously small canopy that covers almost nothing and features zero adjustability; it's either open or closed.

 Overall Kid Comfort

 We prefer seats with an adjustable deep recline, large sunshades, adjustable leg rests, and more.
-These features should be easy for parents to use and, if possible, not disturb little ones who might be sleeping.
+Fewer potential wake-ups of sleeping babies is also a plus.
+These features should be easy for parents to use and, if possible, not disturb sleeping little ones.

 How to Pick the Best Full-Size Stroller